RCSD staffing raises teacher certification questions

 District leaders have said those who aren’t completely certified are in the process of doing so.
 Camille Simmons, one of the board of education’s commissioners, says the district has a plan in place to ensure every classroom is covered.

 “We’re not just pulling in the bodies, but we’re following up to make sure there’s a plan for certification.
-I do expect administration will be sharing those plans in the coming weeks,” said Simmons.
+I do expect administration will be sharing those plans in the coming weeks,” Simmons said.

 In an effort to gauge staffing levels, the Rochester Teachers Association is conducting a weekly study for all city schools.
 From the first week, the union’s president says 18 schools responded with a little more than two dozen unfilled teaching positions in 13 of the schools.